- Your base price = The Cost Per 6 Inches of Snow

 Occasionally we run into sitations where a portion of a driveway gets dug up during plowing.
 This typically happens when there are existing cracks or "lips" in the driveway.
 The plow blade – or even just the pile of dense, icy snow – can grab a crack or "lip" and pull up a chunk of pavement.
 If there is a gap or crack in the pavement, it is very likely that plowing will make it worse, even if it doesn't immediately dig up a chunk.

 Damage doesn't always happen in these situations, but it can.
 Unfortunately, there's no sure way to prevent it other than repairing the driveway ahead of time, ensuring it is smooth and seamless.
 We are not liable for damage that occurs due to the condition of the driveway.
+Unfortunately, this is out of our control and we are not responsible for this type of damage.

 For gravel or loose stone driveways, we are not liable for displaced stone.
 If the ground/stone is not frozen, it's impossible to plow the driveway without moving stone.
 Typically, the warmer the driveway, the more stone will be displaced.